 Who is Richard G. Klein?

-I am a Freud-Lacan scholar, contributing editor for Lacanian Ink, former associate editor of the Lacanian journal, Re-Turn, and New York correspondent for the Journal of European Psychoanalysis.
-I was also the researcher and bibliographer for the book, Freud and the Invention of Jewishness.
+I am a Freud-Lacan scholar, former contributing editor for Lacanian Ink, former associate editor of the Lacanian journal, Journal of European Psychoanalysis.
+I was also the researcher and bibliographer for the books: Freud and the Invention of Jewishness as well as Lacan in the German-speaking World.

 My bibliography of Lacan’s writings translated into English is used by psychoanalytic scholars throughout the world.